RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 ---
 layout: classic-docs
-title: Services
+title: Plugin services
 short-title: Services
-categories:
-  - frontend
 ---

 ## Description

 This document aims at helping the developper to create a plugin service, that can be used in regards results.
-Before, reading any further, make sure to read the plugins page, as following sections are appliable to the plugin service:
+Before, reading any further, make sure to read the plugins page ([Common plugins description](/frontend/plugins/plugins/)), as following sections are appliable to the plugin service:
 * Code structure
 * Entry point